Should I get my dog a collar?

 Microchipping is a permanent method to help ensure your dog's safe return if it is unfortunate enough to become lost.
-However, you are still required to ensure that your dog is visibly identifiable by means of a collar and tag with your name and address.
+You are still required to ensure that your dog is able to be identified by using a collar and tag with your name and address.

-The microchip is the size of a grain of rice and is encased in a biocompatible glass, the same used in human pacemakers, to prevent rejection from the animal’s body.
-In dogs, the microchip is inserted into the loose skin on the back of the dog's neck using a specially designed implanting device.
-Insertion is a quick and easy process that causes no more discomfort than a usual vaccination.
+The microchip is the size of a grain of rice.
+In dogs, the microchip is inserted into the loose skin on the back of the dog's neck.
+It is a quick and easy process that causes no more discomfort than a usual vaccination.
 The microchip will last for the animal's lifetime.

 Each microchip carries a unique number that is logged onto a national database.
-Against this number key information is stored about the dog and its owner including the dog's name, the owner's name and address and a record of the dog's vaccinations.
-The information will be held by PetLog on the Kennel Club’s database.
-When a scanner is passed over the microchip low frequency radio waves created by the scanner activate the microchip, allowing the unique number to be read.
+Information is stored about the dog and its owner including the dog's name, the owner's name and address and a record of the dog's vaccinations.

 Approximately 10,000 scanners are in use throughout the UK and can be found at most veterinary practices, local authorities and animal welfare groups.

-It is recommended as a dog owner that you are registered with a reputable veterinary practice who will be able to advise on all aspects of your dogs health.
-Your Vet will also be able to advise on vaccination/worming schedules for your canine companion.
-Generally dogs should be routinely vaccinated against:
+Dog owners should register with a reputable veterinary practice who will be able to advise on all aspects of your dogs health.
+Your Vet will also be able to advise on vaccination/worming schedules.

-All dogs in the UK are at risk from worms and should be treated on a regular basis to ensure that they are happy and healthy.
-Although some animals do display symptoms of worm infestation, this is not always the case, so it is recommended that all dogs are treated for worms every 3 months.
+All dogs in the UK are at risk from worms and should be treated every 3 months to make sure that they are happy and healthy.

-If you don't have insurance this means a horrible choice between finding the medical fees or putting down a cherished pet.
-Even if you have got the cash stashed away, in many cases insurance can work out cheaper (in the event that you actually need to claim).
+If you don't have insurance this means a difficult choice between finding the money to pay medical fees or putting down a cherished pet.
+Even if you have got the cash, in many cases insurance can work out cheaper.

 What is usually covered in a Policy?